tjex/dbookmarks/README.md

 # dbookmarks

-This is a very simple go program that extracts urls from a text file, pipes them into [dmenu-mac](https://github.com/oNaiPs/dmenu-mac) and opens them in browser upon selection.
+This is a very simple go program that extracts urls (using [xurls](https://github.com/mvdan/xurls) from a text file, pipes them into [dmenu-mac](https://github.com/oNaiPs/dmenu-mac) and opens them in browser upon selection.
 It would've been simpler to do as a bash script, but I'm teaching myself go (and programming in general - so this is why).